MRtrix3/mrtrix3/docs/reference/commands/dwi2mask.rst

 - **-iterative** (EXPERIMENTAL) Iteratively refine the weights for combination of per-shell trace-weighted images prior to thresholding

-- **-max_iters** Set the maximum number of iterations for the algorithm (default: 10)
+- **-max_iters iterations** Set the maximum number of iterations for the algorithm (default: 10)

 Options specific to the "trace" algorithm
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 - **-shells bvalues** Comma-separated list of shells used to generate trace-weighted images for masking

-- **-clean_scale** the maximum scale used to cut bridges.
+- **-clean_scale value** the maximum scale used to cut bridges.
 A certain maximum scale cuts bridges up to a width (in voxels) of 2x the provided scale.
 Setting this to 0 disables the mask cleaning step.
 (Default: 2)

 Options for importing the diffusion gradient table
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^